THERE IS REST IN REPHIDIM

-The name “Rephidim” in Hebrew is “Rephiydiym” which literally means “rests” or “stays” or “resting places” (BLB Lexicon).
+The name “Rephidim” in Hebrew is “Rephiydiym” which literally means “rests” or “stays” or “resting places” (Thayer’s Greek Lexicon).

-Not too long after the children of Israel had camped in Rephidim they realized there was no water in Rephidim for them or their livestock to drink (Exo.
-17:1).
+Not too long after the children of Israel had camped in Rephidim they realized there was no water in Rephidim for them or their livestock to drink.

 God undoubtedly wants His children to experience real rest and peace in this troubled world.
 Coming humbly to the Lord Jesus Christ and putting your faith entirely in His finished work of redemption is simply coming to a resting place or your Rephidim.

 The born-again believers, like the children of Israel, have been brought by God to their Rephidim, their resting place in Christ Jesus.
-In Christ Jesus the believers have entered into God’s rest, the true rest that God has provided for them.
+In Christ, the believers have entered into God’s rest, the true rest that God promised His people.

 However, as seen in the case of the children of Israel while they camped in Rephidim, coming to Christ or being in Christ does not insulate, exempt or exclude the believers from trials, battles, challenges or conflicts in life.